-I’ve seen a lot of documentaries about Nirvana, I can’t even remember what most of them were called.
-Ever since Kurt Cobain Montage of Heck came out I’ve been meaning to watch it and finally got around to doing so.
+I’ve seen a lot of documentaries about Nirvana; I can’t even remember what most of them were called.
+Ever since Kurt Cobain Montage of Heck came out, I’ve been meaning to watch it and finally got around to doing so.
 Here are my thoughts on the documentary about the Nirvana front-man and 90’s icon:

-TW: Suicide will be mentioned in this post if this triggers you this is your warning to click off now.
+TW: Suicide will be mentioned in this post.
+If this triggers you, this is your warning to click off now.

 Nirvana documentaries tend to focus a lot on the rise to fame, have something to say about the explosion of Teen Spirit, show some live clips, portray Kurt as all of the above and then insinuate that the downfall was mainly to do with Courtney (but there’s a debate for another time).

-People like to portray Kurt as larger than life, or as miserable, it’s nice to see that rockstars are just regular people at the end of the day.
+People like to portray Kurt as larger than life or as miserable; it’s nice to see that rock stars are just regular people at the end of the day.

-The real Kurt Cobain
+The Real Kurt Cobain

 I enjoyed that the background music was instrumental versions of classics like Lithium or the choir cover of Smells Like Teen Spirit.

-I think the response to his death would have captured just how much him and Nirvana meant to people.
-Niall Breslin recalls in his book “Me & my Mate Jeffrey” that people were crying in school when they heard the news.
+I think the response to his death would have captured just how much he and Nirvana meant to people.
+In his book Me & my Mate Jeffrey, Niall Breslin recalls Me & my Mate Jeffrey that people were crying in school when they heard the news.
 Nirvana was the band of that generation.

 The Bottom Line